📄 7 Review

 First protocol to reconstruct the inverse-temperature four-vector βμ as a unified observable from passive electromagnetic fluctuation correlations — enabling the first direct test of Lorentz covariance of the thermal state.

-Journal of Physics G · double-blind · 1st referee report agreed
+Journal of Physics G · double-blind · all referee reports received

 Physics